singer-io/knots/README.md

 # Knot

-This app allows you to configure and download executable Singer pipelines.
+This application allows you to configure and download executable Singer pipelines.

 ### Getting Started